CalvinTheRed/RPGL/README.md

 </details>

+## Loading Datapacks
+A Datapack must be loaded into RPGL in order for RPGL to be able to reference the templates defined therein.
+To do this, lace all Datapacks you wish to load into a common directory.
+Then use the `DatapackLoader.loadDatapacks()` method to point RPGL to that directory, and all Datapacks contained within will be loaded into RPGL.

 # Subevents
 RPGL makes use of many different Subevents, all with their own unique purpose and a unique set of Conditions and Functions which they can synergize with.
 Fortunately for new datapack developers, not every Subevent is